saepark/saepark.github.io/research.md

 ## Research

 **Publications**
-* The Theoretical Lenses and & Components of Knowledge Transfer (w/ Linda Argote, Jerry Guo & Oliver Hahl).
+* The Mechanisms and Components of Knowledge Transfer within Organizations (w/ Linda Argote, Jerry Guo & Oliver Hahl).
 Forthcoming in _Organization Science._

 **Working Papers and Work in Progress**
+* How Performance Incentives Impact Networks, Content, and Utilization of Shared Knowledge: Evidence from Digital Trace Data on Firm KMS. _Working Paper (Job Market Paper.)_

 * How Individual Regulators Contribute to Regulatory Failure: Evidence from Microdata (w/ Oliver Hahl & Sunkee Lee). _Preparing for Submission._

-* How Performance Incentives Impact Networks, Content, and Utilization of Shared Knowledge: Evidence from Digital Trace Data on Firm KMS. _Working Paper (Job Market Paper.)_

 * Are Knowledge Sharing and Learning Tradeoffs?
 Linking Performance Incentives with Digital Information Systems Usage. _Manuscript Writing in Progress._